mnkhouri/embedded-trial/README.md

 #### Commit

-Please make a commit at the end of this step, with the title "Completed checkWebsite program"
+Please make a commit at the end of this step, with the title "Completed step 3: websiteChecker program"